USS Oneota (1864): BAP Manco Cápac

 In 1879, disagreements over guano and nitrate-rich lands led Chile to start the War of the Pacific with Bolivia and Peru.
 With the start of this war, the monitor was towed from Callao to the south of Peru to defend the bay of the Peruvian port of Arica, its boilers were repaired and it was propelled at a speed of 2 knots.
 During the blockade of Arica, the ex-Peruvian turret ship Huáscar, captured by the Chileans at the Battle of Angamos in 1879, attacked the Peruvians at the port of Arica on 27 February 1880, fighting an inconclusive duel with Manco Cápac.
 The ex-Peruvian ironclad Huáscar failed in her attempt to ram the Peruvian monitor and the Huascar's captain was killed in this engagement of the Naval Battle of Arica.
 The Chilean fleet continued to blockade Arica as the army closed in on the city from the rear.
 Manco Cápac hit the schooner Covadonga on blockade duty on 6 June, but the monitor was scuttled to prevent her capture when the city fell the following day.

 Discovery

 The wreck was discovered in 1960 and is located 3 mi west of the mouth of the San José River at a depth of 15.7 m.
+The wreck was discovered in 2007, several miles off the coast in about 100 feet of water.
 The hull is badly corroded and the wreck has been heavily looted.
 In June 2007 a documentary about the ship, directed by Miguel Vásquez, titled Manco Cápac, la última Estela, premiered.